MicrosoftDocs/memdocs/memdocs/intune/protect/security-baseline-settings-defender-atp.md

    This ASR rule is controlled via the following GUID: D3E037E1-3EB8-44C8-A917-57927947596D
   - **Not configured** - The setting returns to the Windows default, which is off.
-  - **Block** (*default*) - Defender for Cloud blocks JavaScript or VBScript files that have been downloaded from the Internet from being executed.
+  - **Block** (*default*) - Defender blocks JavaScript or VBScript files that have been downloaded from the Internet from being executed.
   - **Audit mode** - Windows events are raised instead of blocking.

 - **Enable network protection**